 Internal improvement tools

 The ABIF - Argyll and Bute Improvement Framework.
 To ensure we drive improvements throughout the council we have embarked on a programme of self-evaluation workshops, which sit within the ABIF.
 The ABIF sets out a structure that ensures all parts of the council that do not have specific evaluation programmes in place carry out self-evaluation activities.
 These activities identify the areas for improvement.
 Arrangements are made to ensure the improvements can be delivered and evidenced.
-You can view the ABIF here.
-Detail of the implementation of the ABIF can be found here.
+Find out about the details of the implementation of the ABIF.